ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.92.3:
+        *   Add a transpose value to song editor triggers to support shifting patterns automatically during Song play.
+        *   Fixed playback of ultra-long patterns due to not sleeping in the output loop (forgot to convert milliseconds to microseconds).
+        *   Fixed vertical zoom in the pattern editor.
     *   Version 0.92.2:
         *   Added a Qt "style-sheet" configuration it to the 'usr' file.
 It can be used to alter the appearance of the application beyond what